dotMavriQ/minimal-mistakes/_posts/2018-05-10-Sawisthelaw.md

 So we have bought lengths of wood with which to create the structure base for the cabinet, it will need more than just your usual strengthening as a screen will be mounted inside of it and so on and so forth.

-We started by cutting up the lengths to appropriate proportions, and by the end of the day we put the together with a screwdriver.
+We started by cutting up the lengths to appropriate proportions, and by the end of the day we assembled the pieces with a screwdriver.

 ---
 ## SOTD: